Fady-K/student-affairs-website/README.md

 ## Installation

+1. Clone the repository inside a new folder.

-1. Install a virtual environment by running the following command:
+2. Install a virtual environment by running the following command:
 ```
 python -m venv env
 ```

-2. Clone the repository inside the virtual environment directory.

 3. Activate the virtual environment:
 - On Windows: